 Photo by Anna Shvets from Pexels

 Cultural Differences, Communication and Conflict

-Without doubt, communication differences are the most common cause of conflict in global virtual teams.
+Without a doubt, communication differences are the most common cause of conflict in global virtual teams.

 In most Western cultures, people tend to be direct in the way in which they speak.
 They are what we call Low Context communicators (LCC).